 We can begin by asking, "What destroys value?"
 Some suggestions include: inefficiency, fear, anger, deception, violence, and envy.

 Hopefully you can begin to see why playing with pattern is such a valuable and powerful means of thinking.
 Instead of egotistically presupposing we can drive straight into a coherent answer, the idea is to explore the space of seeming opposition as this, more often than not, sheds light in surprising ways on the original question.
 In the same way that building trustless protocols means defining clearly what it means to cheat; we can come to understand far more about value by considering first what it is not.

 If it is not disagreement, fear, deception and envy, then it seems like trust in clearly shared truths lies at the core of how we might generate valuable interactions between people.Consensus¶

 So, how do we create shared truth?
 The simple answer is: through fiction.
 People tend to look down on fiction, even though it is really just the lie which reveals truth.
 What matters most in terms of true value generation is the efficiency of the language you employ to tell your fiction.

-Q: How can we develop valuable interactions between people?
+Prompt: How can we develop valuable interactions between people?

-A: By creating trust in clearly shared truths.
+By creating trust in clearly shared truths.

-Tribal narratives allowed truth to be shared between ~150 people.
+Tribal narratives allowed truth to be shared among ~150 people.
 These evolved into religious myths around the time of the agricultural revolution.
 It's no coincidence that, concomitant with the spread of the first major religious myths, came the development of writing; the primary use of which was tracking debt.
 Myth alone is not enough to hold societies larger than your average tribe together: it needs to be paired with a shared record, built around succinct and significant symbols.

 Our ability to create value has always been tied to the ways in which we tell stories about, and with, our shared records.
 However, prior to the feedback loop outlined in trust, the record was maintained by someone, which gives them enormous power and means everyone else is incentivized to try and manipulate them.